JuliaAI/LearnAPI.jl/README.md

 # LearnAPI.jl

-A Julia interface for training and applying models in machine learning and statistics
+A Julia interface for training and applying machine learning models.

 &#x1F6A7;

-Hyperlinks in this README.md do not work.

 | Linux | Coverage |
 | :------------ | :------- |